NFT-DAO/RFC-nft-standard/standard.md

 "hash" is the sha256 hash of the off chain storage.

 "version" is a version number for this set of tokens and is a reserved constant.
-Tokens can not be named "version".
-Policy_ID can not be "version".
+Tokens can not be named "version."
+Policy_ID can not be "version."